joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 The issue is that the value `"Mary"` appears *twice*.
 In this case this value represents the same logical entity.
-While this is fine for rendering this, representation is problematic for updates.
+While this is fine for rendering, this representation is problematic for updates.
 You would need to track all the places where `"Mary"` occurs and update them by hand.